 Enter your last name by Instructor Name and click on Lookup

-To check your sick leave balance, go to MyChaffeyView, log-in, click on Employees (not Faculty), and click on Leave Plan Summary.
+To check your sick leave balance, log in to the Chaffey Portal and click on the Leave Plan Summary link.

 SMART Sync is loaded on every computer classroom